-What is the Healthier Hospital Initiative?
+What is the Healthy Hospital Initiative?

-The Healthier Hospital Initiative is a partnership between the District of Columbia Hospital Association and the DC Department of Health to reduce the availability and consumption of sugar sweetened
+The Healthy Hospital Initiative is a partnership between the DCHA Program Services Company, Inc. and DC Health to reduce the availability and consumption of sugar sweetened

 beverages, and to promote healthier choices in district hospitals.Why are we making these changes?

 More than half of District residents are overweight or obese, and diabetes is the sixth leading cause of death.
 Research shows that decreasing sugar-sweetened beverage consumption can lead to lower rates of chronic disease and obesity.
 In order to continue the mission of our District hospitals to promote health and healing